MYS Ensemble Guide

 Video Auditions

-- Scales and solo repertoire (All instruments and ensembles) This audition recording may be submitted anytime after June 1 and is a separate recording from the scheduled excerpts below.
+• Video 1) Scales & Solo Repertoire (All instruments and ensembles) This audition recording is a separate recording from the “scheduled excerpts” below, the 2 recordings may be submitted in any order.
 Please see the requirements below and the recording tips.
 Detailed instructions will be sent via email upon registration.

-- Students will receive an e-mail with a link to a PDF along with information for how to submit recordings.
-This document will contain several musical excerpts in order of difficulty.
-Students are asked to select and record the two most advanced excerpts that they can perform accurately at the indicated tempo.
+• MYS will email students and parents the orchestral excerpts on the scheduled date.
+The email will include a link to a PDF as well as information for how to submit recordings.
+The PDF will contain several musical excerpts in order of increasing difficulty.
+Students should select and record the two most advanced excerpts that they can perform accurately at the indicated tempo.
+This includes correct pitches, rhythm, dynamics, articulations, and musical phrasing.

-- Excerpts should be recorded with a metronome.
+• Excerpts must be recorded with an audible metronome.

-- Students will have 3 days to record and send in their excerpts.
-Excerpts will be due by midnight on the scheduled due date.
+• Students have 3 days to listen, practice, record, and submit their excerpts.
+Excerpts are due by 11:59 PM of the scheduled due date.

-- The Scales and Solo Repertoire audition video (Step 1) is not required to be submitted prior to completing the scheduled excerpts, however, an ensemble placement will not be made until both components are completed.
+Note: The “Video 1) Scales and Solo Repertoire” does not have to be submitted prior to completing the Scheduled Excerpts Video.
+An ensemble placement, however, will not be made until both videos are submitted

 Important Dates & Information